Dispersion and lifetimes of magnons in non-collinear magnets from time dependent density functional theory

-\textit{Method -} While the in-depth exposition of our numerical scheme is given elsewhere, we briefly outline its major features below.
+\textit{Method -} We outline now the major features or our scheme \cite{Eilmsteiner2026}.
 For periodic crystals, the true dynamical susceptibility $\chi^{ij}\fbr{\vec{q}, \vec{r}, \vec{r}', \omega}$ relates the charge and magnetization density response ($i,j=0,x,y,z$) to scalar and magnetic fields coupling to these densities \cite{Gross1985}. $\vec{q}$ resides in the first Brillouin zone and $\vec{r}, \vec{r}'$ belong to the crystal's primitive cell allowing for the determination of the spatial shapes of the excitations.
 The collective density modes (magnons, plasmons, etc.) are identified as eigenvectors of the anti-Hermitian part of the susceptibility, the loss matrix $\Loss(\omega) \equiv - \ii \fbr{\chi(\omega) - \chi^{\dagger}(\omega)}/2$.
-In the virtue of the fluctuation-dissipation theorem, the corresponding eigenvalues yield the density of these excited states in the energy space. $\chi$ is found upon solving the susceptibility Dyson equation
+In the virtue of the fluctuation-dissipation theorem, the corresponding eigenvalues yield the density of these excited states in the energy space. $\chi$ is found upon solving the susceptibility Dyson equation \cite{Gross1985}

-In the above, the $\fbr{\vec{q},\omega}$ are suppressed for brevity and all quantities are assumed to be matrices representing the $\fbr{i\vec{r}, j\vec{r}'}$-dependence in a given basis which we choose to be atom centered basis for numerical expediency. $\vC$ is the Coulomb interaction (\enquote{Hartree response}), and $K\xc$ is the so called exchange correlation kernel.
+Above, the $\fbr{\vec{q},\omega}$ are suppressed for brevity and all quantities are assumed to be matrices representing the $\fbr{i\vec{r}, j\vec{r}'}$-dependence in a given basis which we choose to be atom centered for numerical expediency. $\vC$ is the Coulomb interaction (\enquote{Hartree response}), and $K\xc$ is the so called exchange correlation kernel.
 It describes the change of the effective Kohn-Sham field induced by the densities arising due to the external fields.

-The exact form of $K\xc$ is unknown.
-In this work, we adopt the adiabatic local spin density approximation (ALSDA) for its determination \cite{Katsnelson2004}. $\chi^{ij}\KS\fbr{\vec{q}, \vec{r}, \vec{r}', \omega}$ describes the response of the formally non-interacting Kohn-Sham system at ground state density and is determined by the electronic band structure.
-It contains information about the particle-hole pairs involved in the Landau damping and is found as a product of two Kohn-Sham Green's functions (KS GF)
+The exact form of $K\xc$ is unknown and its determination is as involved as the solution of the many-body electronic problem itself.
+In this work, we adopt the adiabatic local spin density approximation (ALSDA) \cite{Katsnelson2004}. $\chi^{ij}\KS\fbr{\vec{q}, \vec{r}, \vec{r}', \omega}$ describes the response of the formally non-interacting Kohn-Sham system at ground state density and is determined by the electronic band structure.
+It contains information about the particle-hole (Stoner) pairs involved in the Landau damping.
+In the ALSDA, the $K\xc$ is approximated by its static component.
+While this still allows us to describe the Landau damping through the frequency dependence of $\chi\KS$, the magnon-magnon induced decay in the LRTDDFT must formally enter through the non-adiabaticity of $K\xc$, an issue which will be addressed elsewhere. $\chi\KS$ is found as a product of two Kohn-Sham Green's functions (KS GF)